Leonmail2/Text-Fighters/workplan.md

 Goal of project is to create a playable text based multiplayer fighting game.
 Major Goal 1: Player initilization.
 Done.
 Major Goal 2: Combat system.
-Almost Done.
+Done
 Major Goal 3: Main File.
-TODO.
+Done

 1. Create a sample interaction as a template for the UI and the game.
 DONE
 2. Start implementation by creating a data structure to hold data about players and the current instance of the game.
 Implemented in structs.h DONE